damasterrr/stability_of_cnns/README.md

 # stability_of_cnns
 In this project I want to test and try to improve performance of chosen state-of-the-art convolutional neural networks applying Gaussian process to the training set.
-This reposatory is part of the Bachelor's project for the university with the name "Geometric prior for image processing with convolutional neural networks".
+This reposatory is part of my Bachelor's project for the university.
+The name of the project is "Geometric prior for image processing with convolutional neural networks".
 .
 In the project Julia is used to deform images whereas Python to train model on them.